 The rampant and exclusive nationalism of Pakistan has driven hordes of people out of the country.
 We continue to lose those who have the gall to criticise, condemning them with the powerful popular sentiment that they’re ungrateful, and therefore unwelcome.

 We never stop to think, not even for a second, that perhaps these people criticise because they want things to improve.
 We don’t stop ourselves in the midst of this powerful sentiment to think that maybe the best way for someone to show love for a country is to want for it, very deeply, to do better.
 Instead we plough forward with thoughtless ease, while our country crumbles behind us.

-Abeera Atif is GSBTB’s Communications Assistant.
+Abeera Atif is GSBTB’s Communications and Community Manager.